Skip to contents

 Figure 1.1: Early on in the epidemic, there is a high rate of growth in new cases.
 As more people are infected, the rate of growth slows.
 (Only every 50th case is shown to avoid over-plotting.)

-outbreak is a data.table with the columns case and ptime.
+outbreak is a data.frame with the columns case and ptime.

 Now, to generate secondary events, we will use a lognormal distribution (Figure 1.2) for the delay between primary and secondary events: